thermoio/docs/client-portal/paying-with-account-credit.md

 ## What you need

 * Your [Client Portal](https://core.thermo.io/login/) username and password.
-If you cannot locate this information, click **Forget Password?** on the Client Portal loging page.
+If you cannot locate this information, click **Forget Password?** on the Client Portal login page.
 * A credit balance on your account.
 To check your credit balance, refer to [Viewing Your Account Credit Balance and History](https://www.thermo.io/how-to/client-portal/viewing-your-credit-balance-and-history).

 ## Method